Latest news on the heating law ### Bundestag decision on the controversial Building Energy Act (GEG) ###

 The controversial heating law: An analysis

-The roaring alarm in Parliament
+The shouting alarm in parliament

 Criticism from all sides

-The defense of the government
+The government's defense

 Economics Minister Habeck comments

-The terms of the law
+The conditions of the law

 The opposition and the blockade

-The controversy over the law
+The controversy surrounding the law

-The aim of the law: more climate-friendly heating
+The aim of the law: More climate-friendly heating

 Months of arguments and compromises

-💡 Background to the vote
+💡 Background of the vote

 🤝 The traffic light coalition